 Relevance and Uses

 The entire concept of the time value of money revolves around the same theory.
-Another exciting aspect of present value is the fact that the present value and the discount rate are reciprocal to each other, such that an increase in discount rate results in the lower present value of the future cash flows.
+Another exciting aspect is the fact that the present value and the discount rate are reciprocal to each other, such that an increase in discount rate results in the lower present value of the future cash flows.
 Therefore, it is important to determine the discount rate appropriately as it is the key to a correct valuation of the future cash flows.

 This has been a guide to the Present Value Formula.
 Here we discuss the calculation of the present value using its formula along with examples and downloadable excel template.
 You can learn more about financial analysis from the following articles –